 If there is any change in Party's control/constitution and such change in the opinion of Nafed is prejudicial to the interest of the Federation.

-If in the reasonable opinion of the Federation, the Party is unable to pay its debts or cease or threaten to cease to carry on business or become insolven.
+If in the reasonable opinion of the Federation, the Party is unable to pay its debts or cease or threaten to cease to carry on business or become insolvent.

 If the Party sells, disposes or grant any security interest or any encumbrance over the main undertaking or substantially all of its assets.